auxoncorp/ferros/ferros-test/README.md

 See the `minimal` application in the examples subdirectory for a full demonstration.

-For a simplified harness that uses `selfe_sys::DebugPutChar` based reporting and relies on `sel4-start` to acquire a boot info and manage panics, consider using the `ferros_test_main` macro.
+For a simplified harness that uses `selfe_sys::DebugPutChar` based reporting and relies on `selfe-start` to acquire a boot info and manage panics, consider using the `ferros_test_main` macro.

 ```rust